• Skip to primary navigation

 I am joining the event today with a recipe for Korvapuustit (Finnish Cinnamon Rolls)!

-Literally translating to “slapped ears,” the Korvapuusti often has a unique shape similar in style to the Franzbrötchen from Hamburg.
+Literally translating to “slapped ears,” the Korvapuusti has a unique shape with spirals on either side similar in style to the Franzbrötchen from Hamburg.
 They even have an official day with Korvapuustipäivä annually on October 4th.

 Using a version of the cardamom-scented dough from my Voisilmäpulla (Finnish Butter Eye Buns) as the base, the soft yeast dough is formed into a large, thin rectangle and covered with a layer of butter and cinnamon sugar.

-After rolling up the dough, it is cut into alternating diagonal slices to create individual pieces with a short side and long side.
+After rolling it up long side to long side, the dough is cut into alternating diagonal slices to create individual triangular-shaped pieces with a 1 inch (2.5 centimeter) short side and 2 inch (5 centimeter) long side.

-The rolls are placed long-side down on the prepared baking sheets, then pressed in the center of the short side to fan out the edges.
+The pieces are arranged long side down on the prepared baking sheets, then pressed in the center of the short side to fan out the edges.

 A Few Korvapuusti Tips